eugkik/Project1/Final_Summary.md

 ![Participation mix by country](output/northern_output2.png)

 ### Main Findings for Question 1
+1. Overall, there is much more variation in population size and latitude corrdinates for the countries that participate in both olympics.
+The countries that only participate in the summer olympics are all small populaitons located near the equator.
+2. Only one country sends more athletes to the winter olympics than the summer olympics.
+3. As you move south of 30 degrees of latitude, close to 100% of the athletes being sent to the olympics are competing during the summer olympic season.
+4. Significant correlation was found between latitude and the % of summer athletes among all athletes sent to the olympics.

 ### Question 2: Does the country’s latitude impact total number of medals won over time?